-Recent research has also found that when employees struggle financially there is a major knock-on effect for businesses, affecting employee performance and the bottom line.
+Research suggests that when employees are facing financial difficulty there is a knock-on effect for businesses, affecting employee performance and the bottom line.
 Indeed, the poor financial wellbeing of employees has been estimated to cost UK employers £120 billion a year in lost productivity.
 The spill-over of people’s financial concerns into the workplace takes a variety of forms.
-Neyber found that 70% of the workforce waste a fifth of their working hours worrying about money whilst another study found that 15% of employees struggling financially take time off work.
-Data on presenteeism associated with poor financial wellbeing is more difficult to access, but it’s reasonable to assume this too is a drain on productivity and business performance.
+Neyber found that 70% of the workforce waste a fifth of their working hours worrying about money whilst another study found that 15% of those affected take time off work.

 Mental ill health and stress are among the top five causes of longterm absence from work, and the impact of these conditions in the workplace is on the rise.